marlospomin/smoothie/README.md

-# smoothie
+# Smoothie.js

-A vanilla smooth-scrolling javascript plugin with no dependencies.
+> A vanilla smooth-scrolling javascript plugin with no dependencies.